 LEADDESK GENERAL TERMS AND CONDITIONS

-These LeadDesk General Terms and Conditions shall apply to the provision of the LeadDesk Products provided by LeadDesk Ltd (business ID FI-22990228) or, as the case may be, its affiliate or distributor (hereinafter “Supplier”) to the Customer under the subscription agreement (the “Agreement”) that incorporates these LeadDesk General Terms and Conditions as well as to any LeadDesk Products otherwise provided by Supplier to the Customer.
+These LeadDesk General Terms and Conditions shall apply to the provision of the LeadDesk Products provided by LeadDesk Plc (business ID FI-22990228) or, as the case may be, its affiliate or distributor (hereinafter “Supplier”) to the Customer under the subscription agreement (the “Agreement”) that incorporates these LeadDesk General Terms and Conditions as well as to any LeadDesk Products otherwise provided by Supplier to the Customer.
 Any referral to “Agreement” shall include these LeadDesk General Terms and Conditions.
 These general terms and conditions shall also apply, where applicable, to users of online services provided by LeadDesk or Supplier, as the case may be.

 As used in the Agreement, capitalized terms shall have the meanings ascribed to such terms in the following: